Courses that fulfill

 Bringing to bear written texts, music, film and other media sources, this course explores the definition and moral significance of Hip Hop as a religious and cultural phenomenon within popular culture.
 Specific issues explored in this course include the syncretism of religious symbols and sensibilities in Hip Hop; the racial, ethnic, sex-gendered, and class dynamics of Hip Hop; as well as the language and aesthetics of Hip Hop.
 Also listed as AAAS 299 and FILM 299.
 (D-D)

-REL 301 RELIGION MAJORS AND MINORS COLLOQUIUM (1 credits)
+REL 301 RELIGION MAJORS AND MINORS COLLOQUIUM (1 credit)

 REL 305 SEMINAR (4 credits)

 Topics determined by the instructor.
-Recent topics have included: Ethics of Jesus; Quakers and the Mystical Traditions, Martin Luther King Jr. and Malcolm X (El Hajj Malik El Shabazz); Black and Womanist Theology; Topics in Islam; Religions of the African Diaspora; Quaker Women; “Human Nature” and Social Change.
+Recent topics have included: Religion and Culture of Hip Hop; Sex; Ethics of Jesus; Quakers and the Mystical Traditions; Martin Luther King Jr. and Malcolm X (El Hajj Malik El Shabazz); Black and Womanist Theology; Topics in Islam; Religions of the African Diaspora; Quaker Women; “Human Nature” and Social Change.
 Prerequisite: Sophomore standing and above.

 *REL 310 IS RELIGION "T(t)RUE"?
 (4 credits)

 A critical survey of influential modern proposals concerning the nature, function and value of religion in human life.
 Engages students in close primary and secondary readings and analysis of (representative) major figures and themes in the global study of religion, both academically and confessionally.
 Incorporates resources from philosophy, theology, the social sciences and cultural studies.
-Prerequisite: Earlham Seminar I & II, and consent of the instructor for non-Religion or Philosophy majors and minors.
+Prerequisite: Earlham Seminar I and II and consent of the instructor for non-Religion and Philosophy majors and minors.
 (D-I)

 REL 315 BIBLICAL SEMINAR (4 credits)